 }

-Using the NOT Operator with Comparison Operators
+Using the PHP NOT (!)
+Operator with Comparison Operators

-You can use the NOT operator in conjunction with comparison operators to create more complex conditions.
 For example, let’s say you want to check if a variable is not equal to a certain value:

 <?php